US STOCKS-S&P 500, Nasdaq hit fresh 1-yr highs as inflation data boosts rate pause hopes

 By Shristi Achar A and Sruthi Shankar

-June 13 (Reuters) - The S&P 500 and Nasdaq rose to fresh one-year highs on Tuesday after data showed consumer prices rose modestly in May, cementing bets that the Federal Reserve could skip raising interest rates at the end of its policy meeting on Wednesday.
+June 13 (Reuters) - The S&P 500 and Nasdaq rose to fresh one-year highs on Tuesday after data showed consumer prices rose modestly in May, boosting hopes that the Federal Reserve could skip raising interest rates at the end of its policy meeting on Wednesday.

 On a year-on-year basis, headline inflation increased by a lower-than-estimated 4.0%, reflecting declines in the cost of energy products and services, including gasoline and electricity.

-"Today's fall in the rate of inflation is likely to be welcomed by investors, but it remains stubbornly above the Fed's 2% target," said Richard Flynn, managing director of Charles Schwab UK.

-"The good news is that the 'stickiness' in inflation is now confined to a smaller number of categories compared to earlier in the year."
+"The data basically came within consensus estimates, except that core inflation remained stubbornly high," said Quincy Krosby, chief global strategist at LPL Financial.

+"For tomorrow, the market is not expecting a rate hike and hoping that when we come to July 26, core inflation will come down in a more material way."

-Following the data, traders fully priced in that the U.S. central bank will hold interest rates at the 5%-5.25% range on Wednesday, while expecting a 60% chance of a 25-basis-point hike in July, according to the CME Fedwatch tool.
+Traders have priced in a 92% chance that the U.S. central bank will hold interest rates at the 5%-5.25% range on Wednesday but see a 60% chance of another 25-basis-point hike in July, according to the CME Fedwatch tool.

-The S&P 500 .SPX and the Nasdaq .IXIC have hit fresh highs for the year in the past few sessions, lifted by market heavyweights including Amazon.com AMZN.O, Apple AAPL.O and Tesla TSLA.O.
+The S&P 500 and Nasdaq have hit fresh highs for the year in the past few sessions, lifted by market heavyweights such as Amazon.com AMZN.O, Apple AAPL.O and Tesla TSLA.O.

 The benchmark S&P 500 has risen 21% from its October 2022 lows, heralding a bull market according to some investors.

-The rally, which has largely been underpinned by gains in megacap stocks has broadened recently to include economy-linked sectors such as energy .SPNY and materials .SPLRCM.
+The rally, which has largely been driven by gains in megacap stocks, has broadened recently to include economy-linked sectors such as energy .SPNY and materials .SPLRCM as well as small-cap stocks.

-The two sectors were up 1.6% and 1.7%, respectively, in morning trade, as commodity prices including those of oil and copper climbed.
+The two sectors were up 1.5% and 2.2%, respectively, as commodity prices including those of oil and copper climbed against a falling dollar, also underpinned by hopes of more support for China's slowing economy.
 O/RMET/L

+The small-cap Russell 2000 index .RUT jumped 1.4% to hit a fresh three-month high.

+"Having the Russell 2000 compliment the move in the Nasdaq is helpful to push back concerns that this is still a very narrow led market," Krosby said.

-OracleORCL.N jumped 4.3% to hit a fresh all-time high on upbeat quarterly revenue and forecast, while IntelINTC.O gained 1.1% on talks with SoftBank Group Corp's 9984.T Arm to be an anchor investor in its initial public offering.
+OracleORCL.N rose 1%, having hit a record high earlier on upbeat quarterly revenue and forecast, while IntelINTC.O gained 1.8% on talks with SoftBank Group Corp's 9984.T Arm to be an anchor investor in its initial public offering.

-Bunge Ltd BG.N inched up 0.3% after the U.S. grains merchant and Glencore GLEN.L-backed Viterra said they were merging to create an agricultural trading giant worth about $34 billion, including debt.
+Bunge Ltd BG.N added 1.8% after the U.S. grains merchant and Glencore GLEN.L-backed Viterra said they were merging to create an agricultural trading giant worth about $34 billion, including debt.

-Advancing issues outnumbered decliners by a 4.52-to-1 ratio on the NYSE and a 2.75-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 3.37-to-1 ratio on the NYSE and 2.41-to-1 ratio on the Nasdaq.

 ((Shristi.AcharA@thomsonreuters.com;))